Renardjojo/Interresting-Cpp-Pattern/README.md

 auto result = bmi(w, h); /*Error w and h is not the same but it compile*/
 ```

-Because of strong_type you can do implicit conversion like Chrono library :
+Thanks to strong_type you can do implicit conversion like Chrono library :

 ```cpp
 void foo (milliseconds d)